KshitijPriyankar/OnlineShoppingApp/README.md

 - Make your changes and submit a pull request.
 - Follow the code of conduct and respect the project's license.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You can find more details in the [LICENSE.md](LICENSE.md) file.

-Your contributions and feedback are highly appreciated.
-Feel free to connect with me and join in this journey of learning and growth!

 Thank you for visiting the *Online Shopping Android App* repository, and I look forward to your support and engagement.